 (a) Expenditure incurred on assets under construction (including a project) is carried at cost under 'Capital Work-in-Progress'.
 Such costs comprises purchase price of asset including import duties and non-refundable taxes and costs that are directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management and after deducting trade discounts and rebates.

-(c) Capital Expenditure incurred for creation of facilities, over which the Company does not have control but the creation of which is essential principally for construction ol the project, is capitalized and earned under 'Capital Work-in-Progress' and subsequently allocated on systematic basis over major assets, other than land and infrastructure facilities, on commissioning of projects, keeping m view the “attributability” and the "Unit of Measure" concepts in Ind AS 16- "Property.
-Plant & Equipment".
-Expenditure of such nature incurred after completion of the project, is charged to Statement of Profit and Loss.
+(c) Capital Expenditure incurred for creation of facilities, over which the Company does not have control but the creation of which is essential principally for construction of the project, is capitalized and carried under 'Capital Work-in-Progress' and subsequently allocated on systematic basis over major assets, other than land and infrastructure facilities, on commissioning of projects, keeping in view the “attributability” and the “Unit of Measure” concepts in Ind AS 16- “Property, Plant & Equipment”.
+Expenditure of such nature incurred after completion ofthe project, is charged to Statement of Profit and Loss.

 1B.4.4 Investment Property